canonical-ols/conn-check/README.rst

     The port.

 verify
-    Whether to also verify the SSL certificate.
-Optional.
+    Optional flag whether to also verify the SSL certificate.
 Default: true.

 udp